thephpleague/json-guard/docs/validation/errors.md

 The message is a developer friendly explanation of what caused the error.

+The `message` is intended for developers and is not localized.
+Error messages can be easily localized for your application using the error code, the context, and the [symfony/translation](http://symfony.com/doc/current/components/translation/usage.html) component or a similar library.

 ### Pointer

 The pointer is a [JSON Pointer](https://tools.ietf.org/html/rfc6901) to the attribute that caused the error.